washingtonyachtclub/documents/WYC_By-Laws.md

 ### Secretary
 1. Communicates with prospective and current Members, responding to any inquiries about the Club that are received.
 2. Processes membership sign-ups and renewals, and maintains the Club roster in our online database.
-3. Hosts Office Hours at our office in the HUB several times a week in order to chat with prospective Members, assist with membership sign-ups, and administer Written Exams.
-4. Attends Club Meetings and takes Meeting Minutes.
+3. Attends Club Meetings and takes Meeting Minutes.
-5. Assists the Officers with their duties.
+4. Assists the Officers with their duties.

 # Executive Council
 ## Definition